gonzalocasas/Specifications/docs/router.md

 - Gateways initiate communication with a router
 - Gateways send data using a json structure and containing one or several packets
 - The router acknowledge reception of data
-- Gateways could be protected by a firewall or could used a NAT, routers cannot initiate communications
+- Gateways could be protected by a firewall or could use a NAT, routers cannot initiate communications
 - Gateways might trigger and pull the router periodically to keep a connexion open

 ### Downlink communication